Here’s something you may not know — too much alcohol can lead to or exacerbate neuropathy. Makes you reconsider that drink, doesn’t it?

 How much alcohol causes peripheral neuropathy?

 There is no magic number or hard line separating too much alcohol from a safe amount for consumption.
 Everyone interacts with alcohol differently.
-Some people may develop neuropathy quickly, while others can go for years of heavy drinking without any neuropathy symptoms.
+Some people may develop neuropathy quickly, while others can go for years of heavy drinking without any nerve damage caused by alcohol.
 However, studies have shown that some people, especially women, are more at risk for developing alcoholic neuropathy.

 Why does alcohol cause neuropathy?